Instructors and Examiners

 Policy Period & Premium

-15th July 2016 To 14th July 2017 (you may take out coverage at any time prior of after these dates, premium at pro rata)
+24th November 2017 to 23rd November 2018 (you may take out coverage at any time prior of after these dates, premium at pro rata)

-For more details, current premium and proposal form click here.
+For more details, other insurance requirements and proposal form click here.

 Flight instructors are in short supply and many are being snapped up by airlines and corporate flight departments - but we still need ever more pilots, and need standards to be maintained.
 Flight Instructor Refresher Seminars, such as those run by AOPA, play a central part.